Sunset CAMTC: Call to Immediate Action!

 In October 2014, the Massage Therapy Advisory Committee of the Virginia Board of Nursing voted to accept NCB’s Board Cert exam to meet their statutory certification requirements (in place of the sunsetting National Cert exams).
 On December 11, 2014, the California Massage Therapy Council voted to accept NCB’s Board Cert exam, along with the MBLEx and the two NCB National Cert exams taken before 2/1/15.

-If that weren’t bad enough, NCBTMB is now allowing people to take the Board Cert exam BEFORE they have met all eligibility requirements for Board Certification.
+If that wasn’t bad enough, NCBTMB is now allowing people to take the Board Cert exam BEFORE they have met all eligibility requirements for Board Certification.
 Since NCBTMB is touting it as the “highest voluntary credential attainable to massage therapists and bodyworkers in the profession today”, this policy cheapens the credential.
 It’s already a stretch for NCBTMB to make these claims, but their use of the Board Cert exam to stay in the state licensure game is a real howler.
 In fact, I think it cheapens it to the point that I will not renew mine in a few days when it expires.
 I don’t have anything to prove.
 And after 15 years of practice, I am not going to spend my money to maintain a voluntary credential that is supposed to indicate you are an advanced practitioner that someone fresh out of massage school is being allowed to get.
 It doesn’t say anything about my knowledge and years of experience at all.
 It’s apparently turning into just another entry-level credential instead of what it was designed to be, and that truly distresses me.

 Are NCB’s actions in violation of their agreement with FSMTB?
 That may have to get worked out between the attorneys for each side.
 Whatever the agreement actually says, we’re headed right back to the same old conflicts between FSMTB and NCBTMB.
 And we didn’t even have to wait long for the Sequel!